jcs-emacs/jcs-emacs/README.md

 and use `:defer` keyword with `use-package` package to delay some packages load time.

-:pencil:
-*P.S.
+📝 *P.S.
 Here is a great article about
 [Speeding Up Emacs](https://anuragpeshne.github.io/essays/emacsSpeed.html)
 written by
 [Anurag Peshne](https://github.com/anuragpeshne).*